-Describe how the younger veterans' community will benefit and how you will achieve program outcomes
+Describe how the younger veterans' community will benefit and how you will achieve program outcomes.

-A strong response will address the following:
+A strong response must address the following:

-What outcomes do you expect to achieve from your project, and how do these relate to the SYV Grants Program outcomes?
-(Why is it important and what will change?)

-The intended outcomes of the SYV Grants Program are to:

-- support the development of well-researched and tailored services for the younger veterans' community, with a particular focus on services supporting those at risk of experiencing poor mental health - develop capability within the veteran community that services the unique needs of the younger veterans' community - fund organisations that can sustainably deliver services to the younger veterans' community now and into the future - increase collaboration amongst organisations to expand services and harness existing expertise for the benefit of the younger veterans' community - increase awareness of younger veterans' community issues and/or services within the Australian and veteran communities, where doing so would benefit the younger veterans' community. - How will you know the project has been successful?
-(How will you evaluate it?)
+- describe what outcomes you expect to achieve from your project, and how these relate to the SYV Grants Program outcomes (why is it important and what will change)?
+A minimum of 2 outcomes must be addressed.
+The intended outcomes of the SYV Grants Program are to: - support the development of well-researched and tailored services for the younger veterans' community, with a particular focus on services supporting those at risk of experiencing poor mental health - develop capability within the veteran community that services the unique needs of the younger veterans' community - fund organisations that can sustainably deliver services to the younger veterans' community now and into the future - increase collaboration amongst organisations to expand services and harness existing expertise for the benefit of the younger veterans' community - increase awareness of younger veterans' community issues and/or services within the Australian and veteran communities, where doing so would benefit the younger veterans' community. - How will you know the project has been successful (how will you evaluate it)?